 Empathy burnout typically affects a person after they have expended too much of themselves while interacting with others.
-It refers to the over-giving of oneself without taking the time to replenish.
+This emotional drain refers to over-giving oneself without taking time to replenish.
 Symptoms often include low energy levels, mental exhaustion, and compassion fatigue.
-Further empathy burnout can be prevented by maintaining one’s self-care and instilling healthy boundaries with others.
+Maintaining self-care and instilling healthy boundaries can help prevent or mitigate empathy burnout.

 What Is Empathy Burnout?

-Empathy burnout develops as a result of ongoing stress, and affects individuals who frequently provide emotional support and guidance to others.
-Empathy burnout can look and feel similar to compassion fatigue, but there are some differences in symptom length and severity between the two.
+Empathy burnout develops as a result of ongoing stress and affects individuals who frequently provide emotional support and guidance to others.
+Empathy burnout can look similar to compassion fatigue, but symptom length and severity differ between the two experiences.

-While healthcare workers are of the highest risk, caregivers and similar individuals are also known to experience empathy burnout.1, 2 However, whether providing support in a personal or professional environment, frequently caring for the emotional well-being of others and not one’s own can lead to empathy burnout.
+Healthcare workers, caregivers, and similar professionals are at the highest risk of burnout due to the emotional demands and nature of their fields.1,2 However, whether providing support in a personal or professional environment, frequently caring for the emotional well-being of others can lead to exhaustion.

 Symptoms of Empathy Burnout

-Empathy burnout can affect a person physically, mentally, and emotionally.
-It can leave a person feeling exhausted, almost like they’re in a brain fog.
+Empathy burnout can affect individuals physically, mentally, and emotionally, leaving them exhausted or stuck in brain fog.
 If left unaddressed, regular and persistent empathy burnout may result in medical conditions such as cardiovascular disease, obesity, anxiety, or depression.3

 Symptoms of empathy burnout may include: